Promoting British Values at Marston Vale Middle School

 What we do:

-The school recognises the importance of developing children’s self-esteem and self-confidence, without these the children will struggle to learn and develop into well rounded individuals.
+The school recognises the importance of developing children’s self-esteem, self-confidence and freedom to express one's self.
+Without these the children will struggle to learn and develop into well rounded individuals.

 What we do: